fabrezi/spring-bootcamp/README.md

 OUTPUT == WEED IS LIFE!!

 Compiler checks the syntax of the source code and compiles it into bytecode.
+`javac` is the de facto compiler.
 JVM Loads the bytecode and executes it.
 This gives us the output.
+There are multiple JVM: Hotspot JVM (the one I am using), ART (Android Runtime), GraalVM etc.

 Note: Java is both a compiler(JIT, Java compiler) and interpreter(JVM).